dask/dask/docs/source/dataframe-design.rst

 Sometimes this operation may fail in user defined functions (e.g. when using ``DataFrame.apply``), or may be prohibitively expensive.
-For these cases, many functions support an optionally ``meta`` keyword, which allows specifying the metadata directly, avoiding the the inference step.
+For these cases, many functions support an optional ``meta`` keyword, which allows specifying the metadata directly, avoiding the inference step.
 For convenience, this supports several options:

 - A pandas object with appropriate dtypes and names.
 If not empty, an empty slice will be taken: